(Philippians 4:2–3) Reconcilable Differences

 But to live below with the saints we know, Well, that’s another story.

-You don’t even have to read in between the lines to quickly learn that the church in Philippi was in need of a refreshing demonstration of grace.
+You don’t even have to read between the lines to quickly learn that the church in Philippi was in need of a refreshing demonstration of grace.

-As Philippians chapter 4 opens, in Paul’s letter to the Philippian church, he does something that he only does under critically important moments – he mentions people by name.
+As Philippianschapter4 opens, in Paul’s letter to the Philippian church, he does something that he only does under critically important moments – he mentions people by name.

 Let’s pick our study back up where we left off at verse 2 where Paul writes, I urge Euodia and I urge Syntyche to live in harmony in the Lord.

-In fact, this disunity has reached a serious enough level to make its way from Philippi all the way to Rome from where Paul is writing this letter.v
+In fact, this disunity has reached a serious enough level to make its way from Philippi all the way to Rome, from where Paul is writing this letter. v

-Paul does two things right off the bat; first, he repeats this verb, I urge Euodia . . .
-I urge Syntyche.
+Paul does two things right off the bat; first, he repeats this verb, IurgeEuodia...Iurge Syntyche.

 The verb could be translated, I entreat, or I appeal, or even, I encourage you.
 Paul had every right to throw his apostolic weight around and basically order these two women to get it straightened out.vi

-But instead he calls them by name and then personally appeals to them to be reconciled.
+Instead, he calls them by name and then personally appeals to them to be reconciled.

-Just google church fights sometime and you’ll get more video snippets and major news reports than you’d ever wanna see or
+Just google church fights sometimes, and you’ll get more video snippets and major news reports than you’d ever wanna see or have time to surf.

-It was probably already splashed on the front page of the Roman News and Observer – and the headline reads: Church Fight in Philippi.
+It was probably already splashed on the front page of the Roman News and Observer – and the headline reads Church Fight in Philippi.

 Would you notice that Paul does not write, “I urge Euodia to live in harmony with Syntyche”; or “I urge Syntyche to live in harmony with Euodia.”